alistanis/silentinstall/README.md

 SilentInstall is a package that handles running your commands for you, and handles their expected inputs/outputs in a way you define.

+# Get it
-Get it: `go get -u github.com/alistanis/silentinstall`
+`go get -u github.com/alistanis/silentinstall`

 # What is this for?
 Doesn't everything run in Docker or have an automated install now?